graphdrawing/gd2024/pages/program.md

 ## Preliminary Schedule

-<em>Please note that the following schedule is only tentative.
-For any questions regarding the schedule, please contact <a href="mailto:gd2024@ac.tuwien.ac.at">gd2024@ac.tuwien.ac.at</a>.</em>
+<em>Please note that the following schedule is only tentative.</em>

 <table>
   <colgroup>